An axiomatization of six-functor formalisms: Introduction

 Over a field of characteristic zero, restricting further to the category of smooth and complete varieties $\smcomp$, induces an equivalence between $\infty$-categories of hypersheaves

 The Grothendieck topologies on $\span$, $\comp$ and $\smcomp$ are those that occur in Proposition \ref{propx:intro1}, Theorem \ref{thmx:intro} and Theorem \ref{thmx:intro2}.
-One can interpret (\ref{eq:intro1}) and (\ref{eq:intro2}) as saying that abstract compactly supported cohomology theories are determined by their restriction to $\smcomp$, and we can characterise which functors on $\comp$, and even which functors on $\smcomp$, uniquely extend to compactly supported cohomology theories.
+One can interpret (\ref{eq:intro1}) and (\ref{eq:intro2}) as saying that abstract compactly supported cohomology theories are determined by their restriction to $\smcomp$, and they characterize which functors on $\comp$, and even which functors on $\smcomp$, uniquely extend to compactly supported cohomology theories.
 Theorem \ref{thmx:intro} and Theorem \ref{thmx:intro2} can be seen as the higher analogues of these results.
-In fact, we derive them from the following variation on (\ref{eq:intro1}) and (\ref{eq:intro2}).
-In the following, $\alg^\tau_{\X^\op}(\C)$ denotes the category of lax symmetric monoidal functors $\X^\op \to \C$ whose underlying functor is a $\tau$-hypersheaf. \begin{propx}[{Proposition \ref{prop:cohom}}] Let $\C$ be a pointed, complete, presentable symmetric monoidal $\infty$-category.
-Then there is an equivalence of $\infty$-categories
+In fact, we derive them from a variation on (\ref{eq:intro1}) and (\ref{eq:intro2}); we show that these can be improved to equivalences of categories of lax symmetric monoidal functors whose underlying functor is a hypersheaf.